 Regulatory bodies responsible for policing polluters appear to have become increasingly ineffective in enforcing the legally required environmental standards and penalising the major offenders.
 Specifically, with regard to agricultural pollution.

-The chief executive of the UK’s Environmental Agency stated recently that the Agency “lacks the powers and resources to tackle farm pollution”.
+In 2020, the chief executive of the UK’s Environmental Agency stated that the Agency “lacks the powers and resources to tackle farm pollution”.
 In fact, not one penalty has been enforced against agricultural polluters since the introduction of the 2018 Farming Rules for Water, despite hundreds of proven cases.

 Through freedom of information requests to DEFRA and the Environmental Agency (EA) we discovered that the average number of full-time staff allocated to inspect England’s 130,000 farms in 2020 in each of the EA’s 14 regions is only 0.65.